NextLevelBERT: Masked Language Modeling with Higher-Level Representations for Long Documents: Experiments

 To ensure consistency in the evaluation process, we set it up as similarly as possible across all models.
 For the BookSum dataset, we generate document embeddings by averaging the output embeddings of pretrained models without any additional fine-tuning.
 We retrieve the top 10 predictions based on cosine similarity and evaluate them in terms of Mean Reciprocal Rank (MRR) and hit rate.

 For MuLD-Mov.\ and QuALITY, we add a simple classifier head with a hidden layer size of 768 and ReLU activation and subsequently fine-tune the entire model with a learning rate of $5 \times 10^{-5}$.
 For QuALITY, we concatenate the document vector with an explicit encoding of the question and candidate answer and predict four scores via softmax on the minibatch-level, one per question-answer pair.
 For MuLD-Mov., we instead concatenate the encoded question: "Is the character <NAME> behaving like a hero or a villain?", where <NAME> is replaced by the actual character's name.
 We use a sigmoid function (threshold at 0.5) to predict the binary label.
-Due to limited compute resources, we report the results of a single run.